Regime-Switching Density Forecasts Using Economists' Scenarios: Methodology

-This section illustrates the approach using a Markov-switching autoregressive (MSAR) model in which the intercept and the variance of the error term depend on the unobserved state of the economy.
+Our reference model is a Markov-switching autoregressive (MSAR) model in which the intercept and the error variance depend on the unobserved state of the economy.
 Let $y_t$ denote a macroeconomic variable of interest at time $t$.
-The MSAR can be expressed as:
+The MSAR can be written as:

-where $S_t$ is the unobserved state variable at time $t$, $\beta_{S_t}$ is the intercept in regime $S_t$, $\alpha_j$ for $j=1,\dots,p$ is a state-independent autoregressive term,\footnote{Hamilton (1989) uses state-independent autoregressive coefficients to study U.S. GDP growth.} $p$ is the maximum lag, $\varepsilon_t$ is the error term and $\sigma^2_{S_t}$ is the regime-dependent variance of the error.
-In particular, $S_t$ is a Markov chain characterized by a transition matrix $\boldsymbol{\xi}$, where the element $\xi_{kj}$ in row $k$ and column $j$ represents the probability of transition from state $k$ to state $j$:
+where $S_t$ denotes the unobserved state variable at time $t$, $\beta_{S_t}$ is the intercept in regime $S_t$, $\alpha_j$ for $j=1,\dots,p$ is a state-independent autoregressive coefficient, $p$ is the maximum lag, $\varepsilon_t$ is the error term and $\sigma^2_{S_t}$ is the regime-dependent variance of the error.\footnote{We assume state-independent autoregressive coefficients (see, e.g., \citealt{hamilton1989}) to avoid the overfitting problems that easily arise in macro applications of regime-switching models.
+In particular, as explained in \citet{hamilton2016}, ``inference about parameters that only show up in regime $i$ can only come from observations within that regime.
+With postwar quarterly data that would mean about 50 observations from which to estimate all the parameters operating during recessions.
+One or two parameters could be estimated fairly well, but overfitting is again a potential concern in models with many parameters.
+For this reason researchers may want to limit the focus to a few of the most important parameters that are likely to change, such as the intercept and the variance".

+Also, as pointed out by \citet{hamilton2016}, while there is no theoretical reason to assume that all regime-specific densities are normal, the same concerns of overfitting suggest using a normal distribution, which is defined by just two parameters.
+The assumption of normality is generally made in the literature on regime-switching models, with very few exceptions, such as \citet{dueker1997}.
+Some empirical evidence may be used to corroborate this assumption.
+For instance, \citet{acemogluetal2017} find that, once large downturns are excluded from the data, the U.S. GDP growth distribution appears to be well approximated by a normal. } In particular, $S_t$ is a Markov chain characterized by a transition matrix $\boldsymbol{\xi}$, where the element $\xi_{kj}$ in row $k$ and column $j$ represents the probability of transition from state $k$ to state $j$: